gelisam/tic-tac-top/README.md

     You could win in 3 moves.

-Notice it says you *could*.
+Indeed, you *could* win in three moves.
 Will you?